It’s summertime. For many of us, it could mean spending weekends at the cottage, going camping, enjoying nature, doing hiking, swimming in lakes.

 Soaps and shampoos contain detergents, which helps to remove the dirt faster than just with water.
-Detergents break the surface tension of the water, which reduces the oxygen level in the water, causing harm to fish and other aquatic wildlife.
-Not to mention all the toxic ingredients, such as perfumes or dyes, found in popular body/hair care products that are damaging for lake life.
+Detergents break the surface tension of the water, which reduces the oxygen level in the water, causing harm to fish and other forms of aquatic life.
+Not to mention all the toxic ingredients, such as perfumes or dyes, found in popular body/hair care products that are damaging for our lakes.

 Also, soaps may contain phosphorus, and this ingredient creates algae blooms.
 It clouds the water’s clarity, turning it in icky water.

 You may think that using an ecofriendly and biodegradable product is better choice for bathing in the lake.

 Unfortunately, biodegradable doesn't mean that contents will break down immediately.